 As 2013 came to a close, housing starts surged over 22%From a demand perspective, the continued recovery of the American economy is translating into a lift to hardwood values.

-A relative shortage in the prevalence of logging companies coupled with strong domestic and international demand for hardwood lumber stocks has led to a strong overall improvement to the prices prevailing in the regional hardwood market.
-From a shorter perspective, mills are depleting their winter stocks and operating inside tighter supply chains due to the natural downturn in logging activities caused by winter weather and poor logging conditions.
-Overall, there are strong economy-wide fundamentals supporting a continued run in hardwood timber prices.
+A relative shortage of logging companies, coupled with strong domestic and international demand for hardwood lumber stocks, has driven a significant improvement in prices within the regional hardwood market.
+Mills are depleting their winter stocks and operating within tighter supply chains due to the natural downturn in logging activities caused by winter weather and poor logging conditions.
+Overall, strong economy-wide fundamentals are supporting the continued rise in hardwood timber prices.

 According to the “Ohio Sawlog Price Index” reported by the Ohio State University Extension, the real sawlog price index decreased slightly from Spring 2013 to Fall 2013, though it remained above 100% for two consecutive reporting periods for the first time since 2007.